mlai-bonn/SeminarDeepLearning/s04_Regularization.md

 # Regularization and Stability

 ## § 0 Overview
 First we will define Regularized Loss Minimization and see how stability of learning algorithms and overfitting are connected.
 Then we are going to proof some general bounds about stability for Tikhonov regularization.
-To get usefull bounds, we have to add further assumptions like a Lipschitz loss function, or a $\beta$-smooth loss function.
+To get useful bounds, we have to add further assumptions like a Lipschitz loss function, or a $\beta$-smooth loss function.
 However, only Lipschitz loss functions are considered here.
-We will proof that learning problems with convex-Lipschitz-bounded loss function and Lipschitz regularization are APAC learnable.
+We will proof that learning problems with convex-Lipschitz-bounded loss function and Tikhonov regularization are APAC learnable.
 We will also see (without proof) a similar result for Ridge Regression, which has a non-Lipschitz loss function.

 ## § 1 RLM Rule